uviclibraries/gen-ai-research/1-prompts-ideas.md

 ## Let's practice Idea Generation!
 > Please remember that you need to have permission from your instructor to use GenAI to assist you in any class assignment.
 Your instructor may forbid the use of GenAI, allow limited use of GenAI, or all full use of GenAI for specific assignments.
 Please follow your instructors' guidelines for how to cite and document your use of GenAI in assignments.
 If you have any questions about using GenAI in your class, please look at your course outline, and if you don't find guidance there, ask your instructor directly, as using GenAI without permission from your instructor is a form of plagiarism and is a violation of UVic's [Academic Integrity Policy](https://www.uvic.ca/students/academics/academic-integrity/index.php).

-"Now we'll look at how we can use GenAI tools for creativity and innovation, including how to generate new ideas and overcome creative blocks." ([ChatGPT 4.0, 2024](https://chat.openai.com/share/ec126ed8-937c-4f48-a322-cebde4bddd55){:target="_blank"}).
-Type or copy and paste the prompts below into Copilot and then let's look at the results:
+Now let's look at how we can use GenAI tools for creativity and innovation, including how to generate new ideas and overcome creative blocks ([ChatGPT 4.0, 2024](https://chat.openai.com/share/ec126ed8-937c-4f48-a322-cebde4bddd55){:target="_blank"}).
+Type or copy and paste the prompts below into Copilot and then let's look at the results.
 1. First let's look at a technique to help us generate possible ideas for undergraduate honours research projects.
-Note that you probably won't get any truly unique topics suggested by GenAI tools, however, they can be very useful in brainstorming and may prompt you to consider ideas that come to you as you look at what the GenAI tool has suggested.
+Note that you probably won't get any truly unique topics suggested by GenAI tools, however, they can be useful for brainstorming and may prompt you to think of other related ideas as you look at what the GenAI tool has suggested.
   - Topic exploration:
 <br>```I am an undergraduate student getting ready to start an honours research project.
 I am interested in university-level academic makerspaces.
 What are some topics of inquiry that might be interesting for me to research or explore on this topic?```<br>
 2. Research Question Formulation: ChatGPT can assist in refining research questions by providing feedback on clarity, focus, and feasibility.
    - details here...
+<br>```Prompt here```<br>
+3. Summarize a document, but be careful as the free GenAI tools have limits on the size of documents that they can summarize.
+  -
+<br>```Prompt here```<br>

 ## Go further
 There are many excellent resources on the internet with tips and tricks for prompt design, to please feel free to go deeper with [articles like this](https://www.geeky-gadgets.com/prompt-engineering-techniques/){:target="_blank"} if you'd like to improve your prompt design skill set.